Managing Cyber Security in an Increasingly Interconnected World

 Of course, not all networks are the same – but to help in ensuring that networks have strong, consistent and effective defences, ASD publishes a range of technical advisories for different audiences.

-The recent release of the ASD Protect The Top 4 in a Linux Environment is an excellent example of how ASD recognises the practicalities of implementing the mitigation strategies across different operating environments, and offers effective advice without compromising on security or offering a watered down 'lite' solution.
+The recent release of the ASD Protect The Top 4 in a Linux Environment [republished in 2018 as Essential Eight in Linux Environments] is an excellent example of how ASD recognises the practicalities of implementing the mitigation strategies across different operating environments, and offers effective advice without compromising on security or offering a watered down 'lite' solution.

 So I think that we can all agree that malicious cyber activity is a major security threat facing Australia.
 It is time to get serious – all organisations are targets.